learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-02/README.md

 + add links using `a` tags and understand the difference between relative and absolute paths
 + create multiple pages and link them
 + create lists using `ul` and `ol`
-+ include comments
-+ create and understand when to use tables
 + difference between `id` and `class`
 + Understand when to use `id` vs. `class`
 + understand how to use HTML5 `audio` and `video` tags